-By car - students who commute from outside a 1.5-mile radius can apply for a free parking permit to park on campus.
+By car - if you live further than 1.5 miles away and wish to drive to campus, you can apply for a free parking permit to park on campus.

 There is also a good network of local buses from nearby towns such as Slough, Staines and Windsor.

 Academic department timetables are all available online, and any changes are made 48 hours beforehand so you can plan your time accordingly.